Last updated on June 5th, 2018

 - Deburring tool (or small file) – Used to clean the holes drilled.

-- (Quick Dry Clear Coat Repair Paint) – It would be prudent to keep rust at bay on any unprotected metal.
+- (Quick Dry Clear Coat Repair Paint) – It’s prudent repaint any bare edges to keep rust at bay on unprotected metal.

 - Thread locker – As entertaining as it might be to watch, the last thing you want is for your spoiler to fly off at highway speeds.